cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 This will return a result with some text.
 We need to make sure the code is `0` and we might want to use the hash of the tx.
 We can check the transaction by going to cyber.page and either checking your transactions if the account is pocketed, or by typing the hash of the tx into the search box and choosing the `tx details` box to see the details of our tx.
 Or, simply enter the keyword into the search box.

+##### Editing profiles
+You can use the CLI to edit either your heroes profile avatar or your evangelist avatar.
+You will need to have a key base account with an avatar and you will need to know the ID of that account.
+Once this is ready, open the CLI and type:

+'''bash
+avatar key base: cyberdcli tx staking edit-validator --identity D90225A556E55CC4 —from <account> —chain-id Euler-6
+'''

+Where <account> is the desired account name to edit the avatar for.
+If you wish to edit an avatar for an evangelist, simply, swap 'validator' to 'evangelist' in the command.
+Identity is your key base ID.

 ### Guru Masterclasses
 Here you are.
 A young padawan, standing proud in front of the Gods.
 What else awaits you on your journey?
 Only the Gods know... and in all honesty, they are too, unsure about your future.